DerekCook/CoreMidi4J/README.md

 [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22uk.co.xfactory-librarians%22%20AND%20a%3A%22coremidi4j%22).
 [![Maven Central](https://img.shields.io/maven-central/v/uk.co.xfactory-librarians/coremidi4j.svg)](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22uk.co.xfactory-librarians%22%20AND%20a%3A%22coremidi4j%22)

+> It is safe to embed CoreMidi4J in cross-platform Java projects; the
+> native library will be loaded only when needed, on Mac OS X, and the
+> Java library will remain inactive on other platforms, and not
+> attempt to provide any MIDI devices.

 If you are building a project with code like the examples above, you will need to configure CoreMidi4J as a dependency of your project.